topharley/pg_mem_counters/README.md

 pg_mem_counters
 ==============

-This is a smalI extension for keeping total and rpm counters in shared memory of PostgreSQL server.
+This is a small extension for keeping total and rpm counters in shared memory of PostgreSQL server.

 # Features